allanverasce/contigpolishing/README.md

 - The software will start executing the selected tasks, applying the parameters set.
 Make sure all the settings are correct before starting the process

 <img src="screenshots/LoadWindow.png" alt="LoadWindow" width="800" height="600" />

+## Loading or Removing Projects
+To manage projects in the Load Window, follow the instructions below:
+Load a project: Select the desired project from the list displayed.
+Click the Load button to open the project and continue processing.
+Remove a project: Select the project you want to delete from the list.
+Click the Remove button to remove it permanently.
+Warning: Make sure you really want to delete a project before confirming the removal, as this action is irreversible.
+Monitoring processing
+When you start processing the project, you can follow the progress in real time via the Log Area.
+Log area: Displays detailed information on the progress of processing.
+It shows messages about each stage, allowing the user to identify possible errors or bottlenecks in the flow.
+Graph display: After the FASTA file has finished processing, graphs with metric evaluations will be displayed automatically.
+For multiple runs, the graphs will show a comparison between the raw dataset and the results processed in each run.
+This visualization makes it easier to analyze the impact of each run on the metrics evaluated.

 ### Screenshots
 <img src="screenshots/StartWindow.png" alt="StartWindow" width="300" height="200" />